O1 Tool Steel

 1. Is O1 a good choice for long production runs?

-O1 performs well for short to medium production runs.
-For long, abrasive operations or very high cycle counts, consider higher alloy or high-chromium grades (D-series) or hot-work steels — they often deliver better lifecycle value despite higher initial cost.
+O1 performs exceptionally well for short to medium production runs.
+For long, high-volume, or highly abrasive operations, consider upgrading to high-chromium grades like D2.
+While O1 is more economical upfront, high-alloy steels often deliver better lifecycle value in massive production cycles.

 2. What hardness can I expect after standard heat treatment?